-Here’s the grading scale we decided on in 2014’s post:
+Here’s the grading scale we created for the OG predictions post in 2014:

 - Oracle (+2) – when we’re so right it’s like we channeled that nice lady from The Matrix

 - Oracle In-Training (+1) – we didn’t quite see the whole picture, but hey, we still saw the future